What Makes a Commercial Due Diligence Firm ‘Specialized’?

 2. Comprehensive Market Analysis: Total Addressable Market

-Here’s how Scott Bellinger, BluWave’s co-head of operations, defines this step:
+Here’s how Scott Bellinger, BluWave’s head of sales, defines this step:

 “Of the overall market, how much is currently addressable by the target?
 What else could they do to get into new markets and increase their total addressable market?”
 Bellinger says.